izi-on/mini-c-compiler/README.md

 We have set up the build.xml in a way that should allow you to use unit testing easily.

-You should be able to add a src/test directory (that is, a directory named test right inside the src directory) and have these files ignored by ant (and thus ignored by the automarker).
+You should be able to add a src/tests directory (that is, a directory named tests right inside the src directory) and have these files ignored by ant (and thus ignored by the automarker).
 The purpose of this directory is for you to be able to add unit tests to verify your code.
 Files in this directory will be permitted to use any external libraries, but please ensure that no part of the compiler itself uses any external libraries as this is not allowed.
 Note that unit tests are strictly optional and will not be evaluated, but are highly recommended!
-When writing compilers, having a good automated test suite is worth its weight in gold.
+When writing compilers, having a good automated tests suite is worth its weight in gold.

 Furthermore, do not modify the build.xml file yourself.
 The automarker will replace this file when it runs to ensure that your compiler builds without any external dependencies (or if you did modify your build.xml, be aware that it will be replaced by the automarker with the orignal one).